Reading Time: about

 - Genuine leather construction results in a different look than promotional images

-The APUKA is a weekender bag that makes for a bold statement.
+The PELAKA is a weekender bag that makes for a bold statement.
 This stylish bag is roomy while staying relatively lightweight.
 It is not the lightest weekender bag you can get, but that extra weight comes with a nice perk.

 The materials this bag is made out of are ultra-resistant waxed cotton canvas and genuine top grain leather.
 The end result of these two materials coming together to form this bag is something that is high-quality and elegant.

 There are four tasteful colours you can get this bag in.
-The ivory, green, dark grey, and black versions look great while being discreet.
+The khaki, green, dark grey, and black versions look great while being discreet.
 The bag's inner contents are protected by a reinforced double-stitched zipper, ensuring your belongings are protected.

 The interior has a large main compartment, to store all your large items, such as clothes and computer equipment.
 There are also open pockets, along with a zippered pocket.